mcheung-dev/reaperScripts/README.md

 # Reaper Scripts for Game Audio and Sound Design
 This is a database of scripts that I wrote for Reaper DAW.
-Thought I'd share them as they are useful for my workflow and could be useful for the community as well.
+Sharing them here for the game audio community as well.
 Enjoy!

 SWS and the js_ReaScriptAPI extensions are both required to be installed for select scripts to work correctly.
 # Installation